 The story of Jamie Diaz, a trans artist incarcerated in Texas, and the enduring friendship that brought her art of pride and liberation to the outside world.

 Jamie Diaz is a 64-year-old transgender woman serving a life sentence in a men’s prison in Texas.
-Jamie has spent nearly three decades being sexually harassed and assaulted.
-Despite the cruelty of her environment and denial of her humanity, Jamie has found a way to express herself.
+Despite the cruelty of her environment and denial of her humanity, Jamie has built a name for herself as an artist.

-Using the schoolkids watercolor kits available in the prison commissary and brushes she fashions from her own hair, Jamie creates bold and graphic paintings awash in color and symbolism.
+Using the limited materials available to her on the inside, Jamie creates bold and graphic paintings awash in color and symbolism.
 Many of them are self-portraits depicting herself as a free and proud trans woman.
 Pain, transformation, and liberation are common themes in her work.
-The colorful paintings are sent out of the prison to her friend Gabriel Joffe 1,800 miles away in Boston.
+Over the past decade, Jamie has been sending her art through prison walls to her friend and chosen family, Gabriel Joffe.

-With Gabriel’s help, Jamie will have her first solo art show at a gallery in New York City in Fall 2022, a show Jamie can only attend in spirit.
+With Gabriel’s collaboration, Jamie had her first solo art show at a gallery in New York City in Fall 2022.

 Jamie’s story is one of transformation and transcendence.
-It is a story of a deep and abiding friendship with a person she has never touched.
+It is a story of an artist who has a deep and abiding friendship with a person she has never touched.
 It is a story of art declaring life.

 Director Karla Murthy